Airline staff Tran Phuong Nhu guides passengers to line up to check in at the departure terminal of Terminal T3 on the morning of May 18 - Photo: TTD

 In fact, Pacific Airlines still operates at Terminal T1, so passengers need to read their tickets carefully and look up the actual operating airline before going to the airport to avoid wasting time and missing their flight.

-Many cases of passengers arriving at the wrong terminal result in flight delays.
-In some cases, the airline supports free ticket changes, but only if there are still seats available.
+Many times, passengers miss their flights due to the wrong terminal.
+In some cases, the airline will allow them to change their tickets for free, but this only applies if there are still seats available.

 As of now, only Vietnam Airlines operates domestic flights from Terminal T3.
-Other airlines such as Vietjet, Bamboo Airways, Pacific Airlines, Vietravel Airlines and Vasco continue to operate at Terminal T1.
+Other airlines such as Vietjet, Bamboo Airways, Pacific Airlines, Vietravel Airlines and Vasco continue to operate from Terminal T1.

 According to the airline's recommendation, Tan Son Nhat airport is operating two domestic terminals in parallel.
 Passengers need to proactively grasp information about the airline and terminal to avoid going to the wrong place.